 Is population growing or shrinking?

 It grew by 28,900 between 2024 and 2025.
+That’s more than the population of the city of Moscow.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
 Idaho’s 1.4% annual increase was primarily driven by people moving from other states.
 In the decade between 2015 and 2025, Idaho’s population grew by 22%.

 +28.9K